Distant Waves: Plot

-During the wedding, Tesla wants to show off his newest invention.
-It's supposed to break ice.
-Jane recognizes it as the earthquake machine.
-When he used it, it malfunctioned and the rudder cracks.
-This causes the rudder to not function properly and the iceberg to hit the ship.
+During the wedding, Tesla wants to show off his newest invention, which he intends to use to break ice; Jane recognizes it as the earthquake machine.
+Tesla's machine malfunctions, damaging the ship's runner, and the ship strikes an iceberg.
 They start telling people to get on lifeboats.
 They realize that Amelie is missing, so Mimi, Jane, Emma, and Thad go looking for her.
 Tesla tells Thad and Jane to follow him.
-He says he has an invention that could save everyone.
-It's a time machine.
+He says he has an invention that could save everyone – a time machine.
 Mimi finds Jane in the bottom of the ship with Tesla and Thad.
 She tells her to get into the lifeboats, but she stays.

 Tesla's machine partly works and Jane finds herself in the water.
 She sees a floating chair and she gets on it.
 She finds Amelie and Emma in the water.
 Tesla helps them up onto the overturned table he was on.
 Mrs. Brown's life boat spots them and they pulled Emma and Amelie on board.
 Emma dies of hypothermia.
 Amelie had two broken legs and frostbite on her toes.
 Nobody can find Mimi or Thad.
 Amelie goes to the hospital.
 She starts to talk, but says that Emma is talking.
 Jane recalls Emma saying "I won't leave", just before she dies.

-Two years pass by.
-Mimi and Thad, though no bodies were found, are said to have drowned.
+Two years pass.
+Mimi and Thad, though no bodies were found, are believed to have drowned.
 Jane, now 19, gets a job as a reporter.
-She sees a picture on a newspaper of two people that survived the sinking of the Titanic in the water all these years.
+She sees a picture on a newspaper of two people that survived the sinking of the Titanic.
 Jane thinks they look like Thad and Mimi.
 She begs her boss to let her do this story, and he lets her.
 She goes to them and finds that they are Mimi and Thad.
 When they were in the time machine, it didn't send them a few minutes into the future, it sent them a few years.
 Although to everyone else, Mimi and Thad had been gone years, to them it only seems like a few minutes.
 They all get on a train, and Jane reluctantly tells Mimi that her husband is dead.
 Jane, Thad, and Mimi ride back home together, where the book ends.